Vaporetto Routes, Timetables, Maps & Information

 Always check the timetable for not only the frequency of each route, but also an indication of which stop the waterbus goes from (these are shown as, for example, P.le Roma “A”).

-Be aware that waterbus routes sometimes have changes, some are seasonal and others may not run on certain days.
+Be aware that waterbus routes and stops sometimes have changes, some are seasonal and others may not run on certain days.
 Always ask when you board to ensure it is the correct waterbus for your destination.

 Buying a Vaporetto (Waterbus) Ticket